bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:44:48

+Right
-Right okay got it sounds like.
+Okay got it sounds like...

 Speaker 1: 00:44:52